Categories

 Travel

-While Denver boasts a wealth of attractions, the mountains are always calling, and summer and fall are no exceptions.
-The Rockies burst to life with lush greenery and wildflowers in the summer, later transforming into a golden wonderland as the trees change in the fall, making for a picture-perfect escape from the city’s hustle.
-Although westbound traffic on I-70 can be a drag year-round, between June-Sep it’s more manageable than in the winter.
-Once you arrive, you’ll find the weather ideal for outdoor adventures, cool high-altitude air, and the perks of thinner crowds and off-season deals.
+While Denver boasts a wealth of attractions, the mountains are always calling.
+Summer and fall are some of the best times to go wandering.
+During that time, the Rockies burst to life with lush greenery and wildflowers in the summer.
+Later, the changing leaves transforms everything into a golden wonderland, making for a picture-perfect escape from the city’s hustle.
+Although westbound traffic on I-70 can be a drag year-round, between June-Sep it’s a wee bit more manageable.
+Once you arrive, you’ll find ideal weather for outdoor adventures and the perks of thinner crowds and off-season deals.

-Beaver Creek Resort, sometimes overshadowed by its neighbor Vail, provides a refreshingly serene vibe.
-Since its debut in 1980, it has emerged as an ideal spot for a laid-back summer or autumn weekend getaway.
-Food lovers can delight in Michelin-recommended dining, while those with a love of the arts can experience exceptional concerts and events.
+Beaver Creek Resort is sometimes overshadowed by neighboring ski towns, but provides a refreshingly serene atmosphere.
+Since its debut in 1980, it’s become as an ideal spot for a laid-back summer or autumn weekend getaway.
+Food lovers can delight in Michelin-recommended dining, and arts lovers get access to exceptional concerts and events.

-Here’s my guide for how foodies can spend an off-season weekend at Beaver Creek, exploring local culinary delights and cultural experiences you won’t find anywhere else.
+Here’s my guide for how foodies can spend an off-season weekend at Beaver Creek.
+I’ll give you the tips you need for exploring the local culinary offerings and experiences you won’t find anywhere else.

 Friday